cptcrunchy/meaty-coding-challenge/amateur/questions-breakdown.md

 ---
     So this question we need to separate the array into two different arrays.
 One array with all the positive numbers and the other with all the negative numbers.
-We can then reuse the helper function that adds up the numbers from Question 1 for each new array.
+We can then reuse the helper function that adds up the numbers from Question 1 for the new array with the negative numbers.

-    Then we create a new array from the SUM of the total from the previous 2 arrays.
+    Then we create a new array from the SUM of the negative numbers array and the count of positive numbers from the positive numbers array.

     The trick here is to use a method that can help determine whether a number is positive or negative.
 We will compare each number and determine if it is greater than or less than
-    0. We can also use another array helper function: [Array.prototype.filter()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter)
+    0. We can also use another array helper function: [Array.prototype.reduce()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/reduce)
 ---

 ### Question 3 Example